neo4j-contrib/neo4j-geoff/GEOFF.md

 {sci}    {"last_updated": "13:45:09"}
 ```

-## Index Entries
+## Index Inclusions

-It is also possible to specify database index entries within a GEOFF file; this can apply to nodes, relationships or
+It is also possible to specify inclusions in database indexes within a GEOFF file; this can apply to nodes,
-hooks and all use a similar syntax, which includes the index name between pipe `|` symbols.
-The data values supplied
+relationships or hooks and all use a similar syntax, which includes the index name between pipe `|` symbols.
+The data
-to these descriptors provide the values under which the entities are indexed and may be restricted by underlying
+values supplied to these descriptors provide the values under which the entities are indexed and may be restricted by
-database software.
-The following example shows one index entry for each allowed syntax:
+underlying database software.
+The following example shows one index inclusion for each allowed syntax:

 ```
-# This indexes the "bert" node under "name=Einstein" within the "Scientists" index
+# This indexes the node "bert" within the "Scientists" index under "name=Einstein"
-|Scientists|->(bert)    {"name": "Einstein"}
+(bert)<=|Scientists|    {"name": "Einstein"}
-# This indexes the "pub1" relationship under "year=1916" within the "Publications" index
+# This indexes the relationship "pub1" within the "Publications" index under "year=1916"
-|Publications|->[pub1]  {"year": 1916}
+[pub1]<=|Publications|  {"year": 1916}
-# This indexes the "foo" hook under "foo=bar" within the "Things" index
+# This indexes the hook "foo" within the "Things" index under "foo=bar"
-|Things|->{foo}         {"foo": "bar"}
+{foo}<=|Things|         {"foo": "bar"}
 ```

 ## Composite Descriptors